test-kitchen/kitchen-ec2/README.md

 The default will be determined by the Platform name, if a default exists (see [amis.json][amis_json]).
 If a default cannot be computed, then the default is `"root"`.

+On Windows hosts with the default `user_data` this user is added to the Administrator's group.

 ## Example